Arkana vs Temple of the Way of Light: Which Ayahuasca Retreat Is Right for You?

 Arkana’s Reviews

 Arkana holds the number one rated position on AyaAdvisors in Peru with over 1,000 five-star reviews across AyaAdvisors, TripAdvisor, Google, and a perfect 5.0 star rating on Retreat Guru.
-Guests consistently highlight the number of shamans present in ceremony, the personal attention from facilitators, and the family atmosphere as defining features of the experience.
+Guests consistently highlight the number of Shipibo healers present in ceremony, the personal attention from facilitators, and the family atmosphere as defining features of the experience.
 Solo female travelers consistently highlight Arkana as a safe, supportive environment, a detail worth noting for anyone planning to attend alone.

 Return guests are common, and many describe the WhatsApp community and ongoing facilitator relationships as reasons they chose Arkana again.
 The lifetime return guest discount reinforces this pattern.

-Which Retreat Is Right for You?
+Which Retreat Center Is Right for You?

 Temple of the Way of Light May Be Your Best Fit If